sachinML/Anomaly-Detection-in-PCB/README.md

  ## U-Net:
  It has 4 layer encoder and 4 layer decoder and Trained it with hyperparameter tuning and Got the Dice score of 0.66

+ ## Convolutional Autoencoder:
+    1. It has 4 layer encoder and 4 layer decoder and Trained it with hyperparameter tuning and Got the F1 score of 0.8
+    2. changed the model structure on latent side in the middle by adding a network and trained it and got the F1 score of 0.94